How to Plan the Best 3 Days in Valletta, Malta

 Curry may not be something you associate Malta with, but Naan Bar is definitely staking its claim as the best modern Indian restaurant in the country.
 Located along Old Bakery Street, this Indian restaurant in Valletta has all of the traditional dishes you’ve come to love but they’ve added a few modern options too.
 And their cocktails aren’t half bad either!

-Where To Stay in Valletta
+Where to stay in Valletta

 Hotel Pjazza Merkanti

-We stayed in the Presidential Room which featured a beautiful large double bed, a private bathroom with a walk-in shower hidden behind a mirrored wall, a walk-in closet, a large TV, and a writing desk.
+During our 3 days in Valletta we stayed in the Presidential Room which featured a beautiful large double bed, a private bathroom with a walk-in shower hidden behind a mirrored wall, a walk-in closet, a large TV, and a writing desk.

 Have you ever had breakfast on a roof before?
 Well at Hotel Pjazza Merkanti you can!
 As long as the weather is agreeable breakfast is served outside on the rooftop where you can enjoy breathtaking views of Valletta below.
 The food is oriented around a traditional Maltese breakfast so it offers you the perfect opportunity to try something different.
 There are plenty of options available at breakfast so you should have no problems finding something suitable for you.